11 Of The Best: The Best Restaurants In Richmond, London

 And book you should; these are exceptional pizzas, whether you order a simple, perfect margherita from the ‘classiche’ section of the menu, or you go for something a little more playful from the part billed as chef Pascarella’s ‘Signatures’.

 The Cheesewick (not yet given a Richmond twist) is particularly good, a five cheese affair with ricotta, fior di latte, stracciatella, crispy parmesan chips and blue Stilton.
 If that sounds like an umami overload, it gets even punchier; there’s a piennolo cherry tomato (from Vesuvius) jam to tie everything together.
 It might sound a lot, but boy is it good, the chef’s highly digestible dough ensuring things don’t get too much.
-Even further joy is found in the pizza fritta here, if you’ve got room – the double pepperoni number is profound.
+Even further joy is found in the pizza fritta here, if you’ve got room – the double pepperoni number with hot honey is profound.

 The house red, the Greco Di Tufo Oltre DOCG Bellaria from Campania, drinkable and light, is the perfect foil to these fine pizzas.
 Whatever you do, do end with the pear and ricotta torte; a Naples classic that we always order if we see it on a menu.
 At Napoli On The Road, it’s the best version we’ve ever had.